mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-jenkins.md

 - `REGISTRY_URL`: the registry URL to access the artifacts;
 - `REGISTRY_USER`: the registry user to access the artifacts;
 - `REGISTRY_TOKEN`: the registry token to access the artifacts;
+- `CONSOLE_URL`: the base URL of the Console;
+- `CONSOLE_JWT_JSON`: the JSON of the JWT of the service account which will perform the update operation; the created service account should have the permission to deploy in the selected environment;

 :::warning
 The post stage is the part where the Jenkins job will send the status of the pipeline to the Console.
 This is a really important step to perform in your pipeline to correctly connect